casbin/node-casbin/README.md

 ## Online editor

-You can also use the online editor (http://casbin.org/editor/) to write your node-casbin model and policy in your web browser.
+You can also use the online editor (http://casbin.org/editor/) to write your node-Casbin model and policy in your web browser.
 It provides functionality such as ``syntax highlighting`` and ``code completion``, just like an IDE for a programming language.

 ## Tutorials